SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/global/grid_search.rst

 Grid Search
 ===========

-Grid Search systematically evaluates positions on a regular grid across the search space.
-It guarantees complete coverage but suffers from the curse of dimensionality.
+Grid Search evaluates positions on a regular lattice spanning the search space, advancing through grid points in a fixed traversal order.
+The spacing between points is controlled by a ``step_size`` parameter, and two traversal patterns are
+available: diagonal and orthogonal.
+Given sufficient iterations, Grid Search visits every grid point and therefore guarantees finding the optimum among those points.
+The total number of evaluations scales as the product of grid points across all dimensions.

 .. grid:: 2